 Your Website Looks Out-of-Date

-The way your website looks says a great deal about your business.
-The look and feel of your website has a direct impact on the perception of your brand.
+The way you look online speaks volumes about your business to your prospects these days.
+The look and feel of your online assets have a direct impact on the perception of your brand.
 Web Credibility Research at Stanford University found that 75% of people judge the credibility of a company based on the design of its website.

-Your website may have been right on point with the trends and standards when it launched initially, but web design trends and standards change over time and that affects how visitors expect to interact with your content.
+Your website may have been cutting-edge and on-point with the trends and standards of the time back when it launched initially, but web design innovations and standards change over time and that affects how visitors expect to interact with your content.

 How can you tell if your website design is outdated?